yau-msc-events/yau-msc-events.github.io/seminar-gv.md

 Organizer: [Lin Xun](http://linlinsai.github.io/)

+Suggestions of the related topic are welcome.
+You are also welcome to add references.
+If you are interested in giving a presentation of one of the topics, please send "number of the topic, name" to the Wechat group or e-mail lin-x18@mails.tsinghua.edu.cn

 References:

 Schnell, [lectures](http://www.math.stonybrook.edu/~cschnell/pdf/notes/generic-vanishing.pdf) on generic vanishing theorem

 Hacon, videos of [lectures](https://www.youtube.com/playlist?list=PL6YRiWyfIQWp81KGy7XWcIJMwmlmnyw52)

-Suggestions of the related topic are welcome.
-You are also welcome to add references.
-If you are interested in giving a presentation of one of the topics, please send "number of the topic, name" to the Wechat group or e-mail lin-x18@mails.tsinghua.edu.cn

-Time: 02/2022 -- 06/2022, every Wednesday 9:00pm-11:00pm UTC + 8.
+Time: 02-06/2022, every Wednesday 9:00pm-11:00pm UTC+8.

 Location: Zoom 849 963 1368
 Code: YMSC